MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/restart-environment-services.md

 [!include [banner](../includes/banner.md)]

-You can use the Restart services functionality in Microsoft Dynamics Lifecycle Services (LCS) to restart individual services that are associated with a Tier 2, Tier 3, Tier 4, or Tier 5 standard acceptance test (sandbox) environment that are of type **Self-service**.
+You can use the Restart services functionality in Microsoft Dynamics Lifecycle Services (LCS) to restart individual services that are associated with a Tier 2, Tier 3, Tier 4, or Tier 5 standard acceptance test (sandbox) environment of the **Self-service** type.
 You can use this functionality to restart the following services:

-- AX (entire runtime)
+- AX (the whole runtime)
-- DIXF (Data import export framework service)
+- DIXF (the Data import export framework service)
-- MR (Financial reporting service)
+- MR (the Financial reporting service)

 Any user who has been added as a project owner, organization admin, or environment manager in an LCS project has permissions to use this functionality.